MSH/eTBManager3/README.md

 ### Atom plugins

 Atom editor is another IDE that you can use to edit the client code.
 Please go to http://atom.io and follow instructions on how to install it.

+## Testing

+### JUnit tests

+Server side tests are implemented using JUnit and Spring Boot under the `src/test/java` folder.

+### Test configuration

+When running test suites, the application will be started.
+When started in test mode, the application will search for the `etbmanager.properties` file in the `target/test` folder.

+When executing tests using maven, it will automatically copy a configuration file from `resources/test/mysql/etbmanager.properties`.

+### Executing the test
+e-TB Manager follows the maven standard way of executing tests:

+    mvn test

+The source will be compiled and all tests will be executed.

+### Other tests (TO BE DONE)

+JUnit tests are not the only one available - The test suite also contains API call tests and UI tests.